 Behavioral marketing is all fine and dandy, you say, but how can I implement it in day-to-day operations?
 Valid question.
 As you have already concluded by now, even a robust CRM only scratches the surface of data.
-Data mining is a sacerdoce, a lifelong pursuit for gold nuggets… Or, maybe it isn’t.
+Data mining is a lifelong pursuit for gold nuggets… Or, maybe it isn’t.

 Web activity pharmacist: Hotjar